 Sometime during adolescence, most individuals develop a third set of molars at the back of their mouth known as the wisdom teeth.
+Wisdom teeth, or third molars, are most likely the last teeth in your upper and lower jaw.
 Every year, countless people get these teeth extracted.
 In fact, wisdom teeth extractions have become sort of a rite of passage for many teenagers and young adults.

 Crowded Wisdom Teeth

 Some studies indicate that wisdom teeth can lead to crowding of the lower front teeth, especially after orthodontic treatment.
 Other studies, however, suggest the wisdom teeth have little to no effect on the lower front teeth.
 If our team believes that your wisdom teeth are posing a threat to any of your other teeth in any way, we will recommend extraction.

 Keep in mind that if your wisdom teeth are not currently causing problems for you, they may never do so.
 Extraction as a preventive measure is an individual decision, and you should weigh its risks and benefits carefully before you commit to removal.

 If you decide to get your wisdom teeth removed, we will perform the treatment with precision and compassion from the comfort of our San Antonio or Castroville oral surgery offices.
 Our caring assistants will make you feel as comfortable as we can and we will be with you the whole way.
 Your doctor will visit with you prior to your procedure, during which time you will have all your questions answered.
 We also have a Top Secret way of relaxing you for what we know can be a special day.
 Most importantly, we are here for you every step of the way.